Strangers took in a delivery driver for 5 days after she was stranded in the Texas storm - Local News 8

 Richardson and Condon had just received their first Covid-19 vaccine shot a week before as part of phase 1B.
 The couple said they were not going to let Timmons sit out there in the cold.

 Daytime turned to night and soon dinner was upon them.
-It was Valentine’s Day and the couple made steak with bleu cheese, broccoli and a salad.
-It was a lot better of a meal than Timmons imagined she’d be getting that night, she said.
+It was Valentine’s Day and the couple made steak with blue cheese, broccoli and a salad.
+It was a much better meal than Timmons imagined she’d be getting that night, she said.

 “That was definitely not how I expected my Valentine’s Day to go,” Timmons said with a laugh.
 “We had a great dinner and I sat, I was warm, I was fed and it was just amazing and I thought it was just going to be for one night, but here I am, day five.”

-Back at home, Timmons learned that her apartment in Houston lost power.
-If she would have made it home, it would have been to see the power go out.
+In the meantime, Timmons learned that back at her apartment in Houston, the power had gone out.
+If she had in fact made it home, it would have simply been to live there without power.

 Each day, they would monitor the weather and Timmons and Condon tried to make progress on her car.
 They shoveled small parts of the driveway and tried to inch it back up, bit by bit.